 Are Covid vaccines mandatory to see a show in New York this summer?

-Currently, you do not need to show proof of a Covid vaccination in order to see live theatre in New York.
-If you are still waiting for a Covid vaccine, you may even be able to receive your jabs at the vaccine site on Broadway.
+For Springsteen on Broadway, you must be fully vaccinated to attend.
 If you have not had a Covid vaccine, you will have to hold a valid negative Covid test.
 There has even been talk of opening Broadway theatres as vaccination centres.

 Is mask wearing mandatory at the theatre?